Colors and Trouble

 Klamath County YMCA Family Preschool.
 The Land of Many Colors.
 Scholastic, Inc., 1993.

-Hold up a color printout of the cover of the book The Land of Many by the Klamath County YMCA Family Preschool.
+Hold up a color printout of the cover of the book The Land of Many Colors by the Klamath County YMCA Family Preschool.
 Activate prior knowledge by asking children to describe what they see.

 - Ask why the different groups listened to the dust-covered child and were willing to accept what he said.
 This is an open-ended question and may have more than one correct answer.
 Make positive connections to real life.